About Island Light

 • The Gear

-As for glass we have an assortment of mostly old-style manual focus lenses.
-A Sigma, a Tamron, a few Vivitars, a hand full of Pentax lenses, a few teleconverters and one extension tube.
+As for glass we have a large assortment of mostly old-style manual focus lenses.
+Three Sigmas, a Tamron, a few Vivitars, a hand full of Pentax lenses, a few teleconverters and some extension tube.